I-Man-H/PP1/Week 10/Week 10.md

 * Each group will present for **10 minutes** followed by a **2-minute** Q/A.
 * **All group members** should be presenting.
 * Contribution in the **Q/A** is **compulsory**.
-* Share your PPT/PDF by **Tuesday** 11 PM.
+* Share your PPT/PDF by **Wednesday** 11 PM.
+* Submit your presentation slides on [Wattle](https://wattlecourses.anu.edu.au/mod/assign/view.php?id=2887859)

 # To Do List
 * Work on your Group Project.
-* Work on your Career Episode Piece 3.
+* Submit your Career Episode Piece 3.
 * Work on your Toolkit.
 * Practice for Group Presentation (Due Week 11).
-* Send me your PPT/PDF by Tuesday 11PM
+* Send me your PPT/PDF by Wednesday 11PM.
+* Submit your presentation slides on [Wattle](https://wattlecourses.anu.edu.au/mod/assign/view.php?id=2887859)